BioticPixels/BioticPixels.github.io/articles/dymaxion/index.md

 An elaboration of the conversion is presented [later in the article](purpose "Purpose and Reasoning").

-If there is enough interest, a step-by-step methodology of creating the images will be written later.
+If there is enough interest, a step-by-step methodology of creating the images can be written later.

 ### About the Images